 - Policy NEPA review ISDA's Range Program provides support to the livestock industry by reviewing, commenting on, and providing interpretation on all relevant state and federal rangeland-related documents.
-Document examples include Rangeland Health Assessments; Environmental Assessments (EAs); Environmental Impact Statements (EISs); grazing decisions for permit renewals; trailing/crossing permit decisions; fire rehabilitation closure decisions; Resource Management Plans; as well as any proposal that impacts vegetation management or resources of value to the livestock industry.
+Examples include Rangeland Health Assessments; Evaluations; Determinations; Environmental Assessments (EAs); Environmental Impact Statements (EISs); grazing decisions for permit renewals; trailing/crossing permit decisions; fire rehabilitation closure decisions; Resource Management Plans; as well as any proposal that impacts vegetation management or resources of value to the livestock industry.
 Reviews ensure that the best available scientific information and management practices are proposed and remain consistent with federal and state regulations. - Photo Monitoring The ISDA program allows for participation, coordination, and cooperation between ISDA, Land Management agencies, and permittees in the collection and review of photo data.
-We provide a framework for photo point monitoring data to be collected by permittees that can be used in grazing permit renewals.
-Our program produces a standardized and scientifically valid photo monitoring protocol for permittees interested in participating, which in turn gives them a seat at the planning table.
+Provide a framework for photo point monitoring data to be collected by permittees and used in grazing permit renewals.
+Produces a standardized and scientifically valid photo monitoring protocol for Idaho.
+Permittees get a seat at the planning table.

 • Outreach/ technical assistance/ expertise - Provide training and assistance to producers on public and private lands, as well as to land management agencies, for the planning and initial implementation of a monitoring program.
-We have also created a NEPA Guide for Ranchers that serves as a technical guide to assist permittees in the navigation of the NEPA process, specifically on grazing permit renewals and applications.